gavinksong/cs162-group/doc/project2.md

 ### Rationale

 There is another approach to store the files in an array, but the array has a fix size and we cannot modify the array size or remove the element after we initialize it, meanwhile we do not know the maximum amount of files a process can hold, we choose to use a linked-list structure instead.
 Obviousely, we access time of array is faster than the linked-list's, since it cannot be modify and the linked-list structure is provided already, we choose to maintain the files in the linked-list.

+Additional questions:
+1. Sc-bad-sp.c: Invokes a system call with the stack pointer (%esp) set to a bad address.
+The process must be terminated with -1 exit code.
+2. Sc-bad-arg.c: Sticks a system call number (SYS_EXIT) at the very top of the stack, then invokes a system call with the stack     pointer (%esp) set to its address.
+The process must be terminated  with -1 exit code because the argument to the system call would be above the top of the user address space.
+3. If a process is holding a lock and die because of the syscall all locks held by the process should be released.
+Create 2 processes A and B. A acquires lock 1, and then B tries to acquire lock 1, and is made to wait.
+Process A tries to perform a syscall with a null stack pointer, process A dies.
+If locks are properly released after a process dies, then process B will be able to finish.
+Otherwise, the program will be stuck in an infinite loop.